 - Pile mulch against the trunk or stems of plants it may lead to insect and disease problems.

-As always, please reach out to us with any questions on how to properly mulch around your tree!
+As always, please reach out to us with any questions on how to properly mulch around your tree.
 We’re happy to help!
-One of our tree service professionals in Denver are experts in properly maintaining your trees.
+From tree trimming to tree stump removal in Denver, one of our family tree service experts in Denver are ready to help you properly maintain your trees!

 In addition to tree removal, we also offer several other types of tree services in Denver, Arvada, Wheat Ridge, Lakewood, Littleton and other surrounding areas!